 Water-free sanitation in Peru

-Most Lima residents who lack sewage system access currently use pit latrines, which pose a number of hygienic risks.
-Moreover, for logistical and cost reasons, when their latrines become full, people generally close up latrines when full (rather than having them emptied) and build new ones, rapidly using up available space and increasing the risk of ground collapse due to soil contamination.
+Most of these residents use pit latrines, which pose a number of hygienic risks.
+Moreover, for logistical and cost reasons, when their latrines become full, people generally close them up and build new ones rather than having them emptied.
+This practice uses up available space and increases the risk of ground collapse as a result of soil contamination.

-A pioneer in sustainable sanitation and run as a social business, x-runner has developed a system that satisfies the needs of users whilst meeting modern standards of sanitation and waste treatment.
+A pioneer in sustainable sanitation, x-runner has developed a system that satisfies the needs of users while meeting modern standards of sanitation and waste treatment.
 Its portable dry toilet separates liquid from solid waste, collecting the latter in a bin lined with a compostable bag.
 The system includes a weekly pick-up service whereby full bags of solid waste are collected from customers’ homes and treated at a hub facility through a composting process.
 What sets x-runner’s solution apart from the many alternative technologies that have emerged in recent years is that it provides a “cradle-to-grave” solution, collecting as well as processing toilet waste in an ecological way.

 GOALS AND EXPECTED IMPACT